pieterblok/sizecnn/README.md

 Our dataset will be uploaded soon.
 The dataset consists of 1613 RGB-D images of broccoli heads with various occlusion rates.

 ## Pretrained weights
-We will soon upload the pretrained weights of Mask R-CNN, ORCNN and the CNN regression network.

 | Network	      	| Dataset         		| Weights													|
 | ----------------------|-------------------------------|---------------------------------------------------------------------------------------------------------------|